Poltuu/Harpoon/README.md

 - `Filters` must be valid, which means:
   - the `WebHook` must contain at least one filter
   - the ``Trigger`` must match one of the available trigger, obtained by the `IWebHookTriggerProvider`. (see below to allow pattern matching)
-  - if parameters are used, they must match the `OpenApiSchema WebHookTrigger.Template`, which means than keys must exist and that types must match.
 - the `callback` url must be a valid http(s) url.
 If the url contains the `noecho` parameter, the url is not tested.
 If not, the validator will send a `GET` request to the callback with an ``echo`` query parameter, and expect to see the given `echo` returned in the body.